DigitalNaut/gridle-figma-plugin/README.md

 This plugin is not affiliated with Figma in any way.
 It's just a personal project.
 It's also my first Figma plugin, so please be gentle.

+## Known issues

+### Bugs

+- You cannot hit the Enter key to confirm the dialog.
+You have to click the 'Generate' button instead.
+- Quickly hitting the 'Generate' button twice will start and stop the generation.
+- Deleting the contents of the width or height inputs for the frame, clicking outside and setting it again will cause small UI issues that self-resolve.
+- Deleting the contents of the width or height inputs for the frame and clicking outside will set the value to 0 instead of the previous value or the minimum allowed.
+- The plugin will generate an error if you try to generate a grid with 0 elements (0 width & 0 height).

+### Limitations

+- There's no way to resume the generation after stopping it yet.
+There's also no way to modify a grid after generating it.
+- You can't use a seed to generate the same grid twice.
+It still relies on Math.random every time.

 ## License